 Check out the video below where Gibson’s Mark Agnesi gives a run-through of this gorgeous axe.
 Related Post – Why Is A Guitar Called An Axe?

-Available left handed in a TV Yellow finish.
+Available left handed in that iconic TV Yellow finish.

 Gibson Left Handed Les Paul Standard 50s